 "It's... it's nothin' Soda, I'm fine!
 Let go!"
 He does.

 A dark shadow turns up behind him, and I take a deep drag of air, until I recognize Two-Bit.
 His car stands parked on the curb, headlights still on and the passenger door wide open.

 "Damn, kid, I should've followed ya," Two-Bit says, looking miserable.
-I can't stand the way they both stares at me.
-I put my gaze down, stares at the ground.
+I can't stand the way they both stare at me.
+I put my gaze down, stare at the ground.

 "It was-" It was Henry.
 He's still alive, Soda.
 It was his brother, his goddamn brother who pretend to be him in the crash, and he drove, he drove the car, that's how they did it, 'cause he was dying anyway... "-he..." ...he told me, but why did he?
 He said